akullpp/awesome-java/README_SOURCE.md

 _Tools that handle the distribution of applications in native formats._

 - [Artipie](https://github.com/artipie/artipie) - Binary artifact management toolkit which hosts them on the file system or S3.
-- [Boxfuse ![c]](https://boxfuse.com) - Deployment of JVM applications to AWS using the principles of immutable infrastructure.
+- [Boxfuse](https://boxfuse.com) - Deployment of JVM applications to AWS using the principles of immutable infrastructure.
 - [Capsule](https://github.com/puniverse/capsule) - Simple and powerful packaging and deployment.
 A fat JAR on steroids, or a "Docker for Java" that supports JVM-optimized containers.
 - [Central Repository](https://search.maven.org) - Largest binary component repository available as a free service to the open-source community.
 Default used by Apache Maven, and available in all other build tools.
-- [Cloudsmith ![c]](https://cloudsmith.io) - Fully managed package management SaaS with support for Maven/Gradle/SBT with a free tier.
+- [Cloudsmith](https://cloudsmith.io) - Fully managed package management SaaS with support for Maven/Gradle/SBT with a free tier.
 - [Getdown](https://github.com/threerings/getdown) - System for deploying Java applications to end-user computers and keeping them up to date.
 Developed as an alternative to Java Web Start.
 - [IzPack](https://github.com/izpack/izpack) - Setup authoring tool for cross-platform deployments.
 - [JavaPackager](https://github.com/fvarrui/JavaPackager) - Maven and Gradle plugin which provides an easy way to package Java applications in native Windows, macOS or GNU/Linux executables, and generate installers for them.
 - [jDeploy](https://github.com/shannah/jdeploy) - Deploy desktop apps as native Mac, Windows or Linux bundles.
 - [jlink.online](https://github.com/AdoptOpenJDK/jlink.online) - Builds optimized runtimes over HTTP.
 - [Nuts](https://github.com/thevpc/nuts) - Installs and runs Java applications from Maven repositories, reusing descriptors and provisioning required JDKs.
-- [Nexus ![c]](https://github.com/sonatype/nexus-public) - Binary management with proxy and caching capabilities.
+- [Nexus](https://github.com/sonatype/nexus-public) - Binary management with proxy and caching capabilities.
 - [packr](https://github.com/libgdx/packr) - Packs JARs, assets and the JVM for native distribution on Windows, Linux and macOS.
 - [really-executable-jars-maven-plugin](https://github.com/brianm/really-executable-jars-maven-plugin) - Maven plugin for making self-executing JARs.